 From that first sizzle on the grill to the satisfying final bite, nothing beats a perfectly cooked hamburger.

-For a foolproof, safety-first approach, the USDA suggests 160°F for hamburger meat.
+For a foolproof, safety-first approach, the USDA suggests 160°F for a burger’s internal temperature.
 But if you’re craving a medium-cooked burger just like I do, you have options.
-Let our burger temp guide help you find your perfect “doneness”.
+Let our hamburger temp chart help you find your perfect doneness.

 Jump to Section